lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/02sensors/sensors.rst

-      The 40-pin hat header along the long edge of the board provides connections for cape add-on boards, digital and analog sensors, and more.
+      The 40-pin hat header along the long edge of the board provides connections for hat add-on boards, digital and analog sensors, and more.

 The simplest kind of sensor provides a single digital status, such as off or on, and can be handled by an *input mode* of one of the Bone's 65 general-purpose input/output